dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 ### Attributes

 The metadata API allows you to store additional attribute information in the format of key-value pairs.
 These are ephemeral in-memory and are not persisted if a sidecar is reloaded.
-This information should be added at the time of a sidecar creation, for example, after the application has started.
+This information should be added at the time of a sidecar creation (for example, after the application has started).

 ## Get the Dapr sidecar information